 The University of Bergen is a fully-funded public research and teaching site in Norway.

-The Less Hate More Speech project has the support of the Department of Comparative Politics and will also be integrated into the Norwegian Citizen Panel’s research network, including scholars in Political Science, Media Studies, Sociology, Psychology, and Linguistics.
+The Less Hate More Speech project was supported by the Department of Comparative Politics and was integrated into the Norwegian Citizen Panel’s research network, including scholars in Political Science, Media Studies, Sociology, Psychology, and Linguistics.

-This network is currently coordinated by our Bergen research team leader Elisabeth Ivarsflaten and Sociology professor Mette Andersson.
-The group includes doctoral candidates and post-doctoral fellows, and it benefits from the connection to an international collaborative network including Scott Blinder (Oxford University), Robert Ford (Manchester University), and leading international scholars in the field like Prof. Paul Sniderman (Stanford University).
+This network was coordinated by our Bergen research team leader Elisabeth Ivarsflaten and Sociology professor Mette Andersson.
+The group included doctoral candidates and post-doctoral fellows, and it benefitted from the connection to an international collaborative network including Scott Blinder (Oxford University), Robert Ford (Manchester University), and leading international scholars in the field like Prof. Paul Sniderman (Stanford University).

 Partner 2 – Central European University

-Central European University (CEU) is a privately funded teaching and research university founded in 1991 and accredited both in the United States and Hungary.
+Central European University (CEU) is a privately funded teaching and research university founded in 1991 and accredited both in the United States and Hungary and currently in the process of obtaining full accreditation in Austria.

 Less Hate, More Speech – Youngsters Get Involved!